A Comprehensive Worldwide Guide and Checklist

 Check the 'Important Notes For This Edition' near the front of the guide where any major changes made throughout the guide will be noted in each release.
 The notes will be color coded the same as the changes in each release so it's easier to see what changed when.
 A new list of notes will be started with each major release at the beginning of the year.

 The main file is a Microsoft Word file that requires using the PRINT VIEW within Word to properly view the formatted pages.
 An Adobe Acrobat (.pdf) version of the guide is also available if you'd rather use that format or if you want to print your own book.
 You can take that file to Staples and they can make a printed copy with spiral binding for around $40.
-Please note that the hot links ARE NOW included in the Acrobat version starting with the 11.1 release!
+Note that the hot links are also included in the Acrobat version starting with the 11.1 release.
 If you are going to print a copy you might want to change all the colored text back to black so it's easier to read if you don't need the changes marked.

 The Microsoft Word document is the newer .DOCX format for Microsoft Word 2007 or later that results in a much smaller file size with additional features.
 Older versions of Word require the Microsoft Office Compatibility Pack to open the newer file.
 The Adobe Acrobat version includes all the hotlinks that were previously only available in the Word version and both versions now have the document navigation information setup and available.